soijebor/Election_Analysis/README.md

 ## *Challenge Overview*

-A Colorado Board of Elections employees has given you the following tasks to complete the election audit of a local congressional election.
+The election commission has given me the following tasks to confirm the voter turnout for each county

-  1. Get a completes list of counties who recieved votes
+  1. Get a complete list of counties who received votes
   2. Calculate the total number of votes each county received.
   3. Calculate the percentage of votes each county won.
   4. Determine the county with the largest turnout